-Clenbuterol: What is this popular boxing PED?Written by emergency1
+Clenbuterol: What is this popular boxing PED?Hot

 On Friday, the Nevada State Athletic Commission temporarily suspended middleweight boxing star Canelo Alvarez due to his two positive tests for the banned substance Clenbuterol.

 The commission's move puts Canelo's scheduled rematch with Gennady Golovkin, easily one of the biggest fights of the year, in jeopardy.

 Alvarez, of course, blamed contaminated meat, which he insists he consumed in Mexico, for the positive result.

 In the United States and much of Europe, its illegal to give Clenbuterol to animals that will be used for human consumption.
 However, no such illegality exists in Mexico.

 For starters, Alvarez isn't the only boxer to have tested positive for the drug.
 Erik Morales did so in 2012 and heavyweights Lucas Browne and Alexander Povetkin have within the past two years.